preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-65/layout/index.rst

 Layouts for Publishing Apps
 =============================

-Here you can work with ready made layouts for publishing start pages.
+Here you can create aned edit ready made layouts for publishing pages.
+If you're planning to add the posibility to work with Controlled Documents in a Publishing App, you use this option to create a layout for that functionality.

 To create a new layout, do the following: